Echinococcosis Hydatid Cyst

 CT scanning has the advantage of inspecting any organ (lungs cannot be explored with ultrasonography), detecting smaller cysts when located outside the liver, locating cysts precisely, and sometimes differentiating parasitic from nonparasitic cysts.
 Measurement of cyst density appears to be an additional tool to differentiate parasitic from nonparasitic cysts and for follow-up studies during chemotherapy.
 However, the cost of CT scanning is prohibitive in several endemic countries.

-MRI may have some advantages over CT scanning in the evaluation of postsurgical residual lesions, recurrences, and selected extrahepatic infections, such as cardiac infections.[22]
-It is also superior in identifying changes of the intrahepatic and extrahepatic venous system and in identifying cysto-biliary fistulas.[23]
+MRI may have some advantages over CT scanning in the evaluation of postsurgical residual lesions, recurrences, and selected extrahepatic infections, such as cardiac infections.[25]
+It is superior in identifying changes of the intrahepatic and extrahepatic venous system and in identifying cysto-biliary fistulas.[26]

 A 2012 study found that MRI reproduces the ultrasound-defined features of CE better than CT.
 If ultrasonography cannot be performed owing to cyst location or patient-specific reasons, MRI with heavily T2-weighted series is preferable to CT.[27]